Start date: September 2018

 International Summer Schools

 Students will have the opportunity to apply to spend two weeks attending workshops and seminars in a university abroad.
-Partner schools include HEC Paris, Tsinghua University in Beijing, Zhejiang University in Hangzhou, Indian Institute of Technology in Bombay, University of Chile in Santiago, and Externado University in Bogotá.
+Partner schools include HEC Paris, KU Leuven in Belgium, Tsinghua University in Beijing, Zhejiang University in Hangzhou, Indian Institute of Technology in Bombay, University of Chile in Santiago, and Externado University in Bogotá.
 This option depends upon approval from the Programme Director, taking into consideration the experience and career objectives of the student, as well as the number of available places.

 In addition to academic subjects, students have the opportunity to attend a series of innovative and interactive workshops aimed at improving their management and leadership skills.
 The classes available vary from year to year.
 Some of the past classes have included: